oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : A published interface to a Trust Domain that results in the invocation of a workload within the Trust Domain.
 In practice, the external endpoint may be acccessed through a gateway service as described in the WIMSE architecture {{?I-D.ietf-wimse-arch}}.

 Call Chain:
-: A sequence of invocations that results from the invocation of an external endpoint.
+: The sequence of workloads invoked to complete the requested transaction.

 Transaction Token (Txn-Token):
 : A signed JWT with a short lifetime, providing immutable information about the user or workload, certain parameters of the call, and specific contextual attributes of the call.
-The Txn-Token is used to authorize subsequent calls in the call chain.
+The Txn-Token is used to authorize subsequent calls in the Call Chain.

 Transaction Token Service (TTS):
 : A special service within the Trust Domain that issues Txn-Tokens to requesting workloads.
 Each Trust Domain using Txn-Tokens MUST have exactly one logical TTS.

 # What are Transaction Tokens?
 Txn-Tokens are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or a workload and assert an authorization context.
-The authorization context provides information expected to remain constant during the execution of a call chain as it passes through multiple workloads.
+The authorization context provides information expected to remain constant during the execution of the transaction as it passese through the Call Chain.

 ## Authorization Context
 Authorization context includes information used for authorization, accounting and auditing purposes and often contains information about the request being made.
 A key aspect of the authorization context is the intent or purpose of the transaction, which should be as narrowly defined as possible for the given deployment.
 A narrowly scoped transaction token reduces the attack surface of captured and replayed transaction tokens.